apache/druid/docs/ingestion/automatic-compaction.md

 ### Change segment granularity

 You have a stream set up to ingest data with `HOUR` segment granularity into the `wikistream` datasource.
 You notice that your Druid segments are smaller than the [recommended segment size](../operations/segment-optimization.md) of 5 million rows per segment.
-You wish to automatically compact segments to `DAY` granularity while leaving the latest week of data _not_ compacted as your stream may ingest data over that time period.
+You wish to automatically compact segments to `DAY` granularity while leaving the latest week of data _not_ compacted as your stream consistently has data over that time period coming in.

 The following auto-compaction configuration compacts existing `HOUR` segments into `DAY` segments while leaving the latest week of data not compacted: